Active Sampling and Gaussian Reconstruction for Radio Frequency Radiance Field: Introduction

 \section{Introduction}

-The modeling of electromagnetic fields in complex indoor and outdoor environments, particularly at radio frequency bands, has become increasingly critical for emerging applications in network planning and wireless communications \cite{hu2023muse,zhao2022high,vakalis2019imaging,woodford2022mosaic}.
+The modeling of electromagnetic fields in complex indoor and outdoor environments, particularly at radio frequency (RF) bands, has become increasingly critical for emerging applications in network planning and wireless communications \cite{hu2023muse,zhao2022high,vakalis2019imaging,woodford2022mosaic}.
 RF signal propagation is fundamentally shaped by material properties and wave phenomena including reflection, refraction, and diffraction from object geometries in the scene.
 Similar to view synthesis for cameras, RF Radiance Field modeling aims to determine the total received power at any given spatial position.

-While conventional simulation-based approaches \cite{egea2021opal} have been widely employed, they face similar challenges to those encountered in optical domains—namely, the persistent disparity between simulated results and real-world measurements, commonly known as the sim-to-real gap.
 A recent work, called NeRF2 \cite{zhao2023nerf2} has explored adapting neural-based novel view synthesis (NVS) techniques, such as Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf}, from the visual to the radio domain, yielding promising results.
 However, two significant challenges impede the practical deployment of these methods.
 First, due to the limited aperture size of radio antennas compared to optical sensors, these approaches require an exceptionally high sampling density—approximately 200 samples per square foot, in contrast to the dozens of images per scene typically needed for optical NVS.
 Second, radio systems demand real-time performance and often operate under computational constraints, making iterative gradient-descent optimization methods like neural networks or Gaussian Splatting \cite{kerbl20233d} impractical for real-time radio frequency reconstruction.